johh/boxes/README.md

 # 🎁📦📬 boxes

-Boxes is a tiny WebGL library built with [`gl-matrix`](http://glmatrix.net/) and TypeScript.
+boxes is a tiny WebGL library built with [`gl-matrix`](http://glmatrix.net/) and TypeScript.
 It only provides the most basic utilities and is very much **WORK IN PROGRESS** right now.

 ### Installation